ironsource-mobile/sonic-dependency-tree/README.md

 # sonic-dependency-tree

 SBT plugin for retrieving Scala modules and libraries dependencies and outputs it as JSON.
 As an identifier for current dependencies, we use Git commit.
-In addition, there's an option to upload current commit project's dependencies to Amazon S3.
+In addition, there's an option to upload the current commit project's dependencies to Amazon S3.

 ## Motivation
 In our project, which is mono-repo, we have a lot of services and libraries, and it became hard to follow the module/library dependency graph.
-There are SBT plugins that can answer this question, but they usually contain large amount of settings and tasks that are not relevant to our needs.
+There are SBT plugins that can answer this question, but they usually contain a large number of settings and tasks that are not relevant to our needs.
-We wanted to have lightweight sbt command to understand our project's modules dependencies.
+We wanted to have a lightweight sbt command to understand our project's module dependencies.
-With the help of Github API commit diff, we can use this information in order to determine which services were affected by the code change in commit and deploy only these services.
+With the help of Github API commit diff, we can use this information in order to determine which services were affected by the code change in a commit and deploy only these services.
 It helps to keep track of module dependencies and library version used in each module.

 ## Installation